nameko/nameko/docs/similar_projects.rst

 Nameko's AMQP features are built using Kombu but don't include support for the "virtual" transports.

-Also, due to the usage of `eventlet <http://eventlet.net/>`_ for green concurrency, Nameko can't make use of C extensions such as `librabbitmq <https://pypi.python.org/pypi/librabbitmq>`_ that Kombu uses by default if it's available.
+Also, due to the usage of `eventlet <http://eventlet.net/>`_ for green concurrency, Nameko can't make use of C-extensions such as `librabbitmq <https://pypi.python.org/pypi/librabbitmq>`_ that Kombu uses by default if it's available.
 If you want to have `librabbitmq <https://pypi.python.org/pypi/librabbitmq>`_ in your environment for other purposes than Nameko, you can force Kombu to use standard Python implementation of AMQP by defining broker urls as ``pyamqp://`` instead of ``amqp://``

 Eventlet
 --------